eclipse-iofog/iofog.org/content/docs/1.3.0/remote-deployment/setup-your-connectors.md

 metadata:
   name: meerkat-1
 spec:
+  host: 38.101.23.3
+  ssh:
     user: foo
-  host: 38.101.23.3
     keyFile: ~/.ssh/id_rsa" > /tmp/connector.yaml
 ```

-Make sure to edit the `user`, `host`, and `keyfile` fields to correspond with the remote host you are deploying to.
+Make sure to edit the `host`, `ssh.user`, and `ssh.keyFile` fields to correspond with the remote host you are deploying to.

 Once you have edited the fields to your liking, go ahead and run: